bkaravan/cs0320-server/README.md

 We created a `Dataset` class that serves as a central data structure for storing the CSV data that is loaded into the server, using a nested list structure `List<List<String>>`to represent the data. `LoadHandler`, `ViewHandler`, and `SearchHandler` take in `Dataset` to access the loaded CSV for processing and responding to their respective requests.
+The runtime of our search should be consistent with the runtime of MySearch class, when we are parsing and searching CSV files.

 ## Bugs and Testing
 **Bugs**